-If the components of the AFL2-W15A-N270/L325 fail they must be replaced, such as the wireless LAN module or the motherboard.
+If the components of the AFL2-W15A-N270 fail they must be replaced, such as the wireless LAN module or the motherboard.
 Please contact the system reseller or vendor to purchase the replacement parts.
-Back cover removal instructions and jumper settings for the AFL2-W15A-N270/L325 are described below.
+Memory module replacement instruction for the AFL2-W15A-N270 is described below.